jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 Luck.
 If the sword is on your person, you can call on its luck (no action required) to reroll one attack roll, ability check, or saving throw you dislike.
 You must use the second roll.
 This property can’t be used again until the next dawn.

 Wish.
 The sword has 1d4 – 1 charges.
-While holding it, you can use an action to expend 1 charge and cast the [[wish]] spell from it.
+While holding it, you can use an action to expend 1 charge and cast the [[Wish]] spell from it.
 This property can’t be used again until the next dawn.
 The sword loses this property if it has no charges.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#MaceofDisruption)[Mace of Disruption](https://www.dndbeyond.com/magic-items/4670-mace-of-disruption)

 Weapon (mace), rare (requires attunement)

 When you hit a fiend or an undead with this magic weapon, that creature takes an extra 2d6 radiant damage.
 If the target has 25 hit points or fewer after taking this damage, it must succeed on a DC 15 Wisdom saving throw or be destroyed.
-On a successful save, the creature becomes [[frightened]] of you until the end of your next turn.
+On a successful save, the creature becomes [[Frightened]] of you until the end of your next turn.

 While you hold this weapon, it sheds bright light in a 20-foot radius and dim light for an additional 20 feet.